🌐 Installing NGINX¶

 ⚙️ Configure NGINX¶

-Shared configuration are kept in that root directory.
+Shared configuration is kept directly in that root directory.

-Specific server setups reside in sites-available directory with symlinks in sites-enabled directory to make them active.
+Specific server setups reside in the sites-available directory, with symlinks in the sites-enabled directory to make them active.

 Before proceeding, define the required variable: